wbcmedia/wbcmedia.github.io/draft.md

 **_Barclay One_** : This handwriting is terrible

-- He passes it to Barclay Two who begins to read it out loudly
+- He passes it to Barclay Two

 **_Barclay Two_** : Never mind that Cecil, we're not here to admire his handwriting.
-Let me read... oh, I see.
-My glasses please Cecil
+Let me read this... oh... you're right... this handwriting IS terrible.
+My glasses please Cecil.

 - Barclay one, hands reading glasses to Barclay Two